COkakpu/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates an array

 2. What is the difference between a function and a method?

+a method is a function inside of an object

 3. What is closure?

+closure is when we reach out of our scope to find a variable

 4. Describe the four rules of the 'this' keyword.

+this is refered to the object it is nested insideof. this is used in constructor objects and is defined relatively the same as a regular object, basically this points to the object

 5. Why do we need super() in an extended class?

+super is a away of inheriting from parent

 ## Project Set up